haquema/makersbnb-v2/design-recipes/project-user-stories.md

-  I want to be able to add a new property to my inventory Y I want to be able to remove a property from my inventory Y I want to be able to edit the details of a property Y I want to be able to make a property available for renting I want to be able to choose a property's available dates I want to be able to see all booking requests made on my properties I want to be able to approve or reject requests and cancel preexisting bookings
+  I want to be able to add a new property to my inventory Y I want to be able to remove a property from my inventory Y I want to be able to edit the details of a property Y I want to be able to make a property available for renting Y I want to be able to choose a property's available dates I want to be able to see all booking requests made on my properties I want to be able to approve or reject requests and cancel preexisting bookings